AndrewAllgood/aao-helper/README.md

 * `On rank react` In the request-rank channel, members post a screenshot of their profile with the rank for the season they want recorded.
 By reacting to this member's message with a medallion emoji, a select menu will pop up in the server-commands channel asking for which season the role should be granted.

-9. `/grant_rank` Invoke this anywhere to give a user a rank. @mention or raw User ID may specify the user.
+9. `/grant_rank` Invoke this anywhere to give one or more users a given rank for a given season. @mention or raw User ID specifies the user.
 Tip: if the member is not visible in the channel, you can get the proper @mention by pressing *space* after typing out @ and the username in full.
 To find the User ID, you can check this Discord support article: https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID

 10. `/get_season_end` Any member can invoke this to check the current season end.